BrianC9/TA-MoovieSearcher/Readme.md

 ## Requirements for the technical assessment

-- Show an input and a button to search the moovie
+- Show an input and a button to search the moovie ✅
+- Validate the search by making sure is not an empty string or less than 3 chars ✅
 - List the moovies with their title, year and cover image
 - Make the app to be resposive